doom-neovim/doom-nvim/docs/contributing.md

 ## Acquire a backtrace from errors

-All the errors ocurred in Doom Nvim are saved into a `doom.log` file inside your Doom Nvim root dir (`$HOME/.config/doom-nvim` by default).
+All the errors ocurred in Doom Nvim are saved into a `doom.log` file inside a `logs/` directory inside your Doom Nvim root dir (`$HOME/.config/doom-nvim` by default).
 If the logs are very long, please paste it using a [gist].

 > **NOTE:** Alternatively you can paste the most recent lines starting with the
 > following if the logs are extremely long.
 >
 > [!] - Errors
 >
 > [!!!] - Critical errors

 ## Create a step-by-step reproduction guide